Jun 27 , 2020

 (Rolling a joint with a cigarette, image from Andrew J 420 on Instagram)

 There’s actually two ways you could go about using a cigarette to roll a joint.
-One is to just wrap a rolling paper around the cigarette, using it as a guide, so that you can then moisten the adhesive gum strip, Then once it is sealed, slide the resultant tube off the cigarette and then fill the rolling paper tube with weed.
-You could do similar with a pencil or a pen, too – without a cigarette.
+One is to just wrap a rolling paper around the cigarette, using it as a guide, so that you can then moisten the adhesive gum strip, Then once it is sealed, slide the resultant tube off the cigarette, slide in your joint filter on one end of the joint, and then fill the newborn tube with weed.
+You could do similar with a pencil or a pen, too – using one of those in place of a cigarette.

 - At least one cigarette of any brand or type to hollow out.